aishaadambek/data-structures/README.md

 ### Getting Started

-You may run it
+You may run it:
 1. From terminal:
-- Type in: javac filename.java,
+- Type in: javac filename.java;
-- To run your generated java class type in: java filename
+- To run your generated java class type in: java filename;
-2. Using special IDEs (NetBeans, IntelliJ IDEA CE, etc.)
+2. Using special IDEs (NetBeans, IntelliJ IDEA CE, etc.).

 ### Prerequisites

-You will need any JDK installed on your machine to run this code(in this case, JDK 7 was used to write and compile the code).
+You will need any JDK installed on your machine to run this code (in my case, JDK 7 was used to write and compile the code).